Greenies Dental Dog Treats for Clean Teeth

 | Supervision Requirements | Constant supervision mandatory | General monitoring | Standard precautions | Moderate attention | Intensive supervision |

 Milk-Bone Brushing Chews incorporate a bristle-inspired surface design, which presents an interesting concept, but Greenies dog dental chews maintain stronger research support for their mechanical cleaning approach.
 Raw bones carry significant risks including tooth fractures and digestive complications that many veterinary professionals advise against for safety reasons.
+Research has documented cases of gastrointestinal obstruction and dental trauma associated with certain types of natural bones.

 The VOHC acceptance distinguishes Greenies Dental Dog Treats from many competitors, providing independent verification of plaque control efficacy that goes beyond manufacturer claims.
+This certification process involves submission of controlled study data that meets specific statistical requirements.
+Products without this verification may still offer benefits but lack the same level of documented evidence according to established veterinary dental standards.

 How This Review Was Researched